liferay/liferay-faces-bridge-api/README.md

 ## News

-For the latest news and updates, follow [@liferayfaces](https://twitter.com/liferayfaces).
+For the latest news and updates, follow [@FacesBridgeSpec](https://twitter.com/FacesBridgeSpec).

 ## Building From Source

 Using [Maven](https://maven.apache.org/) 3.x:

 	mvn clean install

+## Community Participation

+Visit the [faces-bridge-spec](https://java.net/projects/faces-bridge-spec) project at java.net to learn how to participate.